 Payment defaults, bank runs and other types of financial distress or difficulties in a foreign or domestic bank or other financial institution may lead to a series of liquidity problems and losses as well as payment and other difficulties in other companies operating in the financial sector, due to the interconnectedness of the domestic and global financial systems and capital markets.
-If one financial institution experiences difficulties it could have spillover effects on other institutions.
-These types of risk are called 'systemic risks' and they can have a significant negative impact on markets in which the Group operates on a daily basis which can, in turn, adversely affect the Group's business, results of operations and financial condition.
+If one financial institution experiences difficulties it could have spill-over effects on other institutions through, for example, lending, trading, clearing and other linkages between financial institutions.
+These types of risks are called 'systemic risks' and they can have a significant negative impact on markets in which the Group operates on a daily basis which can, in turn, adversely affect the Group's business, results of operations and financial condition.